JosGielen/Coding_Train_VB.net/README.md

 To use the code in Visual Studio :
 - Create a new default Visual Basic Windows Desktop WPF Application with an appropriate name.
 (This should generate the Mainwindow files)
-- Copy all the files to this new project.
+- Copy all the files to this new project (Overwrite Mainwindow.xaml and Mainwindow.xaml.vb).
 - Add reference to all the DLL files.
 (3D programs also need System.Drawing.dll)
-- Copy all the .VB and .XAML files to the project directory (Overwrite Mainwindow.xaml and Mainwindow..xaml.vb)
-- Add all those .VB files to the project
+- Add all the .xaml and all the .VB files (other than Mainwindow) to the project.
+(Right click the project name , slect Add..Existing Item...)